grafana/sigma-rule-deployment/actions/comment-sigma-results/README.md

 When updating this action, remember to:

 1. Test with both convert and integrate actions
-2. Verify title extraction works with various YAML formats
+2. Verify title extraction works with both JSON structures (top-level `title` and nested in `rules` array)
 3. Check that old comments are properly minimized
 4. Ensure additional content formatting works correctly
-5. Test error handling with missing files
+5. Test error handling with missing files and invalid JSON

 ## License